 Our Veranda Stateroom, while not spacious, was well-designed to best utilize the space we had – as was the ship itself.
 We sailed on the Viking Magni longship, a ship built with specifications intended to sail European rivers.
 The ship can carry up to 190 passengers (plus 50 crew members), but with ample community and outdoor space – the entire upper deck and bow of the ship – it never felt crowded on board, not even during meals.

-And speaking of meals, dining on the ship was spectacular.
+And speaking of meals on the Viking river cruises in Europe, dining on the ship was spectacular.
 My favorite three-course dinner: truffle scented chicken cassoulet, herb Provençale rack of lamb and a chocolate brownie drizzled with white chocolate sauce accompanied by creamy pistachio ice cream.
 From presentation to portion-size to palate, we were impressed.

 Our Viking River Cruises Grand European Tour was sponsored; but be assured, our opinions are genuine.